Home » DIY & Crafts » Printable cleaning schedule

 Kitchen:

-• check for expired foods in the fridge and pantry
+• check for expired food in the refrigerator, the freezer and the pantry

 • clean fridge shelves